joeddav/troll_classification/index.md

 A concern of ours from the onset of this investigation was that our model might learn some underlying distribution of topics (that are correlated with the date/time the tweet is posted at) and not what we truly cared about: trolls invariant to the topic.
-Since our models do well in the case where the tweets span a new range of dates in the future, we can say with confidence that it has learned some kind of generalization!
+Since our models do well in the case where the tweets span a new range of dates in the future, we can say with confidence that it has learned some kind of sensible generalization!

 ### Future Work